Liu He Ba Fa (Water Style)

 What Is Liu He Ba Fa (Water Style)?

-Liu He Ba Fa (Water Boxing) is one of the major internal styles of martial arts.
+Liu He Ba Fa (Water Style) is one of the major internal styles of martial arts.
 It was originally passed down from generation to generation to only a handful of gifted and chosen students.

 Liu He Ba Fa literally means Six Unities and Eight Principles.
 It incorporates the qualities and strengths of the three internal styles of Tai Chi, Xingyi, and Bagua, yet is its own unique form of internal martial arts.
 Liu He Ba Fa utilizes the power of Xing Yi as its center, the stepping patterns of Bagua for its turning and spinning, and the neutralizing power of Tai Chi for its variations.
 Its movements resemble that of floating clouds and flowing water that is sometimes calm and sometimes surging.
 The movements are constantly fluctuating with clearly defined forward, backward, upward, downward, and lateral motions.